wenqili/flyby-squarespace/README.md

 }
 ```

-2.  modify your code make sure the canvas full screen and responsive, here is how to do it in P5.js
+2. Modify the code to make sure the canvas full screen and responsive, here is how to do it in P5.js

 ```javascript
 //p5